christophrumpel/missing-livewire-assertions/README.md

     ->assertMethodWiredToForm('upload');
 ```

-It looks for a string like `wire:submit.prevent="upload"` in your components's view file.
+It looks for a string like `wire:submit.prevent="upload"` in your component's view file.

 ### Check if a Livewire component contains another Livewire component
 ```php